KM198912/Apex64/README.md

 - This is not a full bootloader
 - This is not a production-ready kernel
 - KASLR and relocation are intentionally out of scope (for now, contributions are always welcome!)

+---

+## License
+- This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.
+- Third-party components retain their original licenses; see their respective headers or upstream repositories, and may be removed at any time if licensing terms change.

+---

+## Author Notes

+- This project is **not a general-purpose toolkit or framework**.
+  It exists to demonstrate and provide Limine-like kernel semantics while remaining compatible with GRUB and Multiboot2.

+- The primary motivation is to make it easier for hobby OS developers to test kernels on real hardware using an existing GRUB setup, without repeatedly writing bootable USB images.

+- TitanBoot64 is intended as a **reference implementation and starting point**, not as a drop-in dependency.

+- Contributions are welcome!
+Feel free to open issues or pull requests for improvements, bug fixes, or new features.

+- Happy coding!

+---

+## Acknowledgements

+- Thanks to the developers of Limine and GRUB for their pioneering work in bootloading and kernel loading.
+- Thanks to [Astrido](https://github.com/asterd-og) for the early framebuffer code.
+- Thanks to the OSDev Wiki for its extensive documentation on Multiboot2 and x86_64 booting.

+---